 Especially tell your healthcare provider if you take:

-- antacids or laxatives that contain aluminum, magnesium or calcium, sucralfate (CARAFATE®), iron or calcium supplements, or buffered medicines.
+- antacids or laxatives that contain aluminum, magnesium, sucralfate (CARAFATE® ), or buffered medicines.
 TIVICAY should be taken at least 2 hours before or 6 hours after you take these medicines.

 - anti-seizure medicines: